richtermb/pycharles/README.md

 ## usage:

-1. open your desired charles session.
+1. open your desired charles session within the Charles app.
 2. select `File > Export Session`
 3. export as a JSON session file